fdfdd12345628/ldap-sso/README.md

 ## Done

-1. Deploy gitlab, mattermost, codimd service
+1. Deploy gitlab, mattermost, codimd, xwiki service
 2. Deploy authentik and using LDAP as backend
 3. Deploy portainer to manage docker